Setup

 - Add new imports:

-#![allow(unused)] fn main() { use esp_hal::gpio::{Input, InputConfig}; }
+#![allow(unused)] fn main() { use esp_hal::gpio::{Input, InputConfig}; } - Declare the button:

-#![allow(unused)] fn main() { let button = Input::new(peripherals.GPIO9, InputConfig::default()); }
+#![allow(unused)] fn main() { let button = Input::new(peripherals.GPIO9, InputConfig::default()); } - Modify the loop code:

 #![allow(unused)] fn main() { if button.is_high() { led.set_high(); } else { led.set_low(); } }